 unfav <- c("Q4","Q6","Q8","Q9","Q11","Q13","Q15","Q18","Q20","Q21") # Now we create a vector defining which items will be coded reversely. rwa <- rwa %>% mutate(across(all_of(unfav), ~ 10 - .))# We simply subtract the scores from 9 (the maximum) + 1 to reverse code the unfavorable items.

 First, we define a vector namely unfav to identify which items should be reversed, and then we use mutate() function to reverse the score.
 This is simply done by subtracting the values of the unfavorable items from the maximum score plus one.
-We can examine descriptive statistics of our modified data frame by running describe() function again, and as readers can see in Table 3, now mean score across items does not drastically vary and has 1 as its minimum value.
+We can examine descriptive statistics of our modified data frame by running describe() function again, and as shown in Table 3, the mean score across items does not drastically vary and has minimum value of 1.

 Step 3: Examining Dimensionality